bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 bp2d = @time PALC.computeNormalForm(jet..., br, 2, opts_br.newtonOptions;  verbose=true)
 ```

 You can print the 2d reduced equation as follows.
 Note that this is a multivariate polynomials.
-For more information, see [Non-simple bifurcation branch switching](@ref).
+For more information, see [Non-simple branch point](@ref).

 ```julia
 julia> PALC.nf(bp2d)